SwatiTiwari20/SwatiTiwari20/README.md

 # 🐱‍👤 About Me:
 - 🏫 2025 B.tech `Computer Science graduate from DIT University, dehradun.`

 - 💻 I'm a `Full Stack Web Developer.`

+- Future soldier in the making! 💪

 - 🔭 I’m currently working on `React and Cloud Computing.`